DiegoWu/forFunBot/README.md

 ## Description

 forFunBot is a versatile Discord bot created in 2021.
 It offers a variety of features, from fun games to practical tools, enhancing your Discord experience.
 Whether you're looking to play a guessing game, check the weather, or get the latest stock prices, forFunBot has you covered.
-It is now hopefully up and running on fly.io server.
+It is now hopefully up and running on a Fly.io server.

+You can add this Discord bot to your server using [this invite link](https://discord.com/oauth2/authorize?client_id=1242625889527791677).

 ## Features

-- **1A2B**: classic guessing game where you guess four digits randomly generated.
+- **1A2B**: Classic guessing game where you guess four digits randomly generated.
 - **Weather**: Get the current weather in Taiwan.
 - **xkcd**: View the latest comics from the xkcd website.
 - **Yahoo**: Check out stock prices using the Yahoo API.